All registrations are done by appointment only. You can make an appointment by visiting www.sfcmc.org and clicking on the “Enrollment” tab.

 Communication about attendance is also an essential part of the teacher-student relationship.
 If a student is not going to be able to attend a lesson, he or she must notify the teacher or the registrar.

 Students pay tuition regardless of their attendance.
 Students must notify the registrar before any absence, but this does not exempt the student from payment.
 Missed lessons as a result of student absences are not made up or credited.
 Faculty may make up faculty absences during make up week or at a previously approved time by the registrar.
 All lessons and classes are non-transferable and must be used within the quarter for which they were purchased.

 While we encourage students to attend all of their lessons, classes, and ensembles, an ill child or adult will not perform well and may expose others to communicable illnesses.
 If a child is sneezing, coughing and/or sick enough to stay at home from school, please do not send your child to music lessons.
 Having sick children at CMC creates a hardship for faculty, staff and the community.

-In cases of serious illness or injury, a leave of absence may be arranged.
-Prior approval of both the faculty member and registrar is required.
-If approved, credit may be given for two or more consecutive absences.
+In cases of serious illness or injury, a leave of absence may be arranged by contacting the registrar in writing.
+If approved by CMC faculty and administration, credit may be given.

 CMC reserves the right to discontinue a student’s enrollment at any time for reasons including, but not limited to: poor attendance, non-payment of fees, lack of interest, or disruptive behavior.
 If a student is dropped for non-payment of fees, the student might be able to continue the quarter by paying the unpaid balance.